jongseokleedev/sibsi-web-frontend/README.md

-# SibSi-web-backend: Fundraising assistant for Bday
+# SibSi-web-frontend: Fundraising assistant for Bday

 ### Description
 - Sib-Si-Il-Ban is a service that helps you fundraise for events.